 Once your treatment is complete and the affected area is healed, you need to protect your skin.
 Many of these treatments can make your skin more sensitive to the sun.
 You will need to wear a daily broad-spectrum sunscreen to all exposed skin and reapply it every two hours when outside or near a window, cover up with hats and long sleeves, and avoid the sun, especially from 10 am- 4 pm.

-Also, your odds for getting skin cancer again go up if you’ve had it before.
-So it’s now more important than ever to perform regular skin checks, know what things raise your odds of skin cancer, and take all necessary steps to prevent it from coming back.
+Your odds for getting skin cancer again go up if you’ve had it before.
+So it’s now more important than ever to perform regular skin checks, know what raises your odds of skin cancer, and take all necessary steps to prevent it from coming back.
 Your doctor may even recommend twice-a-year check-ups going forward.